cupofpython/sumikoh/README.md

 # sumikoh

-## Building the website I protototyped for Sarah using Invision and Sketch.
+## Building the website I protototyped for Sarah using InVision and Sketch.

-Using the Bootstrap example "cover".
+Hey there!
+So I built a prototype of Sarah's portfolio using Sketch and then InVision.
+Now I'm using the Bootstrap example "cover."

+The live version of the site is at: sumikoh.herokuapp.com The prototype is at: https://invis.io/QBGEBRZG8VH